Direct Imaging of Dynamic Glassy Behavior in a Strained Manganite Film: Supplemental Materials

+In order to show the preferential orientation of the FM-M domain, we performed autocorrelation analysis.
 The autocorrelation analysis presented in the main text was obtained with the following method.
-The metallic domains were extracted using a crude threshold value, resulting in the black-white image in \ref{sfig5}(b).
-Autocorrelation image is shown in \ref{sfig5}(c). \ref{sfig5}(d), Plot of the linecuts along the vertical (blue) and horizontal (red) lines of the autocorrelation.
+The metallic domains were extracted from FIG. \ref{sfig5}(a) (a MIM image at 12 K after a slow cool down) using a crude threshold value, resulting in the black-white image in FIG. \ref{sfig5} (b).
+Autocorrelation image is shown in FIG. \ref{sfig5} (c).
+FIG. \ref{sfig5} (d), Plot of the linecuts along the vertical (blue) and horizontal (red) lines of the autocorrelation.
 The characteristic length along the [1$\bar{1}$0] and [001] axes were obtained by fitting exponential functions to the vertical and horizontal linecuts.

+To illustrate the change of the FM-M domains before and after waiting, we overlaid two MIM images using the following procedure.
+Using FIG. \ref{sfig6}(a), MIM images at 12 K after the two slow cool downs, as an example, the images were first aligned by optimizing the standard cross-correlation coefficient of the raw images.
+We then extracted the black-and-white images showing only the FM-M domains before overlaying them on top of each other.
+White, blue and red colors are assigned to the region appeared in both images, only the first and only the second images accordingly.
+The overlaying method is also useful for observing the relaxation of the FM-M domains.

+To further quantify the similarity of two MIM images, we calculated the cross correlation coefficient ($r_{xy}$).
+The $r_{xy}$ calculation also employed the black-and-white images to prevent artifact from the MIM signal variation in the actual images.
+The white region is assigned the value 1 and the black region the value -1.
+The $r_{xy}$ is computed from the sum of the dot product of these two images, divided by the number of pixels in the image.